 Serious diseases do not discriminate; they affect people from all walks of life and in all economic circumstances.
-For that reason, Genzyme recognizes that our responsibility to the patient community does not end with simply developing effective therapies.
-We are also committed to helping those therapies reach patients, regardless of their ability to pay, by sponsoring a variety of free drug programs.
+Genzyme recognizes our responsibility to the patient community does not end with simply developing effective therapies.
+We are committed to helping those therapies reach patients, to the best of our ability, regardless of their ability to pay.

 Even in countries with established health systems, patients can still face delayed or limited coverage, reimbursement difficulties, or other circumstances that prevent their access to treatment.
-For such cases, Genzyme has established several programs to provide our therapies free of charge, while also working with governments and other local entities to help identify sustainable, long-term financial resources for treatment.
+For such cases, Genzyme Humanitarian Programs provide our therapies free of charge, while also working with governments and other local entities to help identify sustainable, long-term financial resources for treatment.

 As a child, Juan developed like any other kid.
 His first symptoms began at the age of nine, but it would be many years before he was diagnosed with Pompe disease.
 Through Genzyme’s Humanitarian Program, Juan was able to gain access to treatment nearly ten years ago at the age of 28.
 Today, Juan works as a full time web developer and runs his own business buying and selling computer accessories.
 He has an active social life and speaks frequently at forums and conferences as a patient advocate.

 Within Genzyme’s first year of having a commercial product in 1991, patients in the United States received access to free therapy.
 Since then, our humanitarian efforts have evolved and expanded to support 5 different Lysosomal Storage Disorder (LSD) communities around the world.